metabarcoding/obitools4-doc/content/docs/commands/alignments/obiclean/_index.md

 The original {{< obi obiclean >}} algorithm is a denoising (clustering) algorithm designed to filter out potential PCR-generated spurious sequences.

 This new version of {{< obi obiclean >}} adds two additional filters:
-- A filter to set a threshold for the minimum number of samples a sequence must be present in to be retained (default: 1, can be changed using the `--min-sample-count` option).
+- A filter to set a threshold for the minimum number of samples (PCRs) a sequence must be present to be retained (default: 1, can be changed using the `--min-sample-count` option).
 - A naive chimera detection algorithm.
 This is an experimental feature.
 It is not run by default.
 It can be enabled with the `--dectect-chimera` option.

 {{< obi obiclean >}} can run in two modes:

 - A tagging mode where no sequences are actually removed from the data set, they are just tagged.
-It is your responsibility to remove the sequences you don't want based on these tags and your filter rules, using other {{% obitools %}} commands.
+It is your responsibility to remove the sequences you do not want based on these tags and your filter rules, using {{< obi obigrep >}}.
-- A filter mode in which sequences that are considered to be false sequences by {{< obi obiclean >}} are removed from the data set.
+- A filter mode in which sequences that are considered to be artifactual sequences by {{< obi obiclean >}} are removed from the data set.

-{{< obi obiclean >}} relies on per-sample sequence abundance information to apply its algorithms.
+{{< obi obiclean >}} relies on per-sample (PCR) sequence abundance information to apply its algorithms.
 Therefore, the input data set must first be dereplicated using the {{< obi obiuniq >}} command with the `-m sample` option.

 {{< mermaid class="workflow" >}}
 graph TD